Manor House, 21 Soho Square

 Manor House, 21 Soho Square is a Grade II listed building in the West End of London.
 It has 17th-century origins but the existing structure dates from 1838.
-It was originally built in 1678 as a townhouse but through its history has also been a notorious brothel, the headquarters of Crosse & Blackwell and is now an office building.
+It was originally built in 1678 as a townhouse but through its history has also been a notorious brothel, the headquarters of condiment & pickling company brand Crosse & Blackwell and is now an office building.

 History

 Early history

 In 1678 a lease was granted on a plot in Soho Square to John Dunton by Richard Frith (who laid out the rest of the Square in 1681) and William Pym.
 Dunton built two houses on the site which were later converted into a single dwelling with the address of 21 Soho Square.
 For the next 90 years the house was lived in by a succession of prominent figures including from 1685, James Grahme, and then briefly in 1691 by his brother Richard Graham, Viscount Preston.

 Between 1730 and 1734, Manor House was the home of Sir Rowland Winn 4th Bart of Nostell Priory, Yorkshire.
 During Winn's tenure George Vertue recorded that a "large family picture of Sir Thomas More" was hung there, this was a copy by Rowland Lockey of the painting (now lost) by Hans Holbein and had been commissioned by the More family in 1592.
 When Winn left Manor House the painting went to Nostell Priory where it remains.
 Between 1772 and 1775 21 Soho Square was the location of the Spanish Embassy.